gofynd/fdk-client-java/documentation/partner/THEME.md

 | body | [AvailablePageSchema](#AvailablePageSchema) | yes | Request body |

-Add a new page to the partner server configurations.
+Use this API to create a page for a theme by its ID.

 *Returned Response:*